jw122/tiden/server/README.md

 ### troubleshoot
 - got
 ```#8 0.313 Error: Could not find or load main class org.gradle.wrapper.GradleWrapperMain```
-  when trying to run `docker build --no-cache -t demo .` to fix, run `gradle wrapper` first.
+  when trying to run `docker build --no-cache -t serverapp .` to fix, run `gradle wrapper` first.

 #### docker troubleshoot
 to start a shell to try out commands